mark-durbin-ucf/git-novice/_episodes/02-setup.md

 >
 {: .callout}

 If you have a favorite text editor, you can change the configuration to use it, following the table below.
-For today's workshop, we will use the Nano text editor.
+For today's workshop, we will use the nano text editor.
+Copy the configuration command for nano from the table below, and run it in your terminal.

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|